DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Finally, there are also technological innovations in the area of smartphones that are worth mentioning.
 Virtual reality has, for instance, become possible through the use of a certain app in combination with the Google Cardboard.
-We created this type of app where anyone with a smartphone and a Google Cardboard can virtually ‘walk’ through the byAmfi store in Amsterdam, wherever they are (Riester & Van Vliet, 2014).
+We created an app like this, in which anyone with a smartphone and a Google Cardboard can virtually ‘walk’ through the byAmfi Statement Store in Amsterdam, wherever they are (Riester & Van Vliet, 2014).
 You can stand in six different places in and around the store and literally look around.
 A voice-over will guide you through the store at the pace you decide.
 Augmented reality via the smartphone is